Skip to content

 How it works

 • FromDI is inert.
-It returns a frozen _FromDI(provider) dataclass, cast to the resolved type so checkers still see T. On its own it does nothing; the decorator interprets it.
+Returns integrations.from_di(dependency) — a Marker cast to the resolved type so checkers still see T. On its own it does nothing; the decorator interprets it.

 service: typing.Annotated[MyService, FromDI(Dependencies.service)]

-• Call time — bind incoming args against the rewritten signature, pull out the context object (deleting it again if the decorator added it implicitly), build the per-call child container, resolve each marked parameter (resolve_provider for providers, resolve for bare types), fill them into the call by name, invoke the original function, and close_sync the container in finally.
+• Call time — bind incoming args against the rewritten signature, pull out the context object (deleting it again if the decorator added it implicitly), build the per-call child container, resolve each marked parameter by kind (contract point 5), fill them into the call by name, invoke the original function, and close_sync the container in finally.

 DI parameters coexist with ordinary framework parameters because the decorator strips only the marked ones; everything else still reaches the parser.